 - (a) How many templates did you get?
-What is the PDB code, GMQE and identity of the top template?
-Now, check the boxes near the top three templates and click "build model" on the top right.
+What is the accession code, GMQE and identity of the top template?
+Notice that this is not a PDB file but an AlphaFold model.Now, check the boxes near the top three templates and click "build model" on the top right.
 The server will now try to build three models, based on the three templates.
-Again, you will probably have to wait a while. - (b) What is the QMean score of each of the models? (this is a score that combines various aspects of interactions in the molecule.
+Again, you will probably have to wait a while. - (b) You can look at each model closely using the "Structure assessment" option.
+What is the QMean score of each of the models? (this is a score that combines various aspects of interactions in the molecule.
 This statistical score is logarithmic and the lower, the worse. - (c) What is the overall score, GMQE (Global Model Quality Estimation) of each one of the models?
 The scoring functions combine the energy terms used for the modeling, which are shown on the model window on a blue (good) to red (bad) scale.
 Notice the three superimposed models on the right window.
 You will notice that the protein is depicted on a blue to orange scale which correspond to model quality.
 As you may tell, the orange parts correspond mostly to loop regions.